Spitfire8620/Final_Project_Comp-Sci_2/README.md

 This program was designed as a final project and focuses on clarity, priority-based planning, and real-world scheduling logic.

-Polymorphism is lightly implemented to meet project requirements but can be extended in future versions (e.g. supporting recurring tasks or categories).
+Polymorphism is implemented to meet project requirements but can be extended in future versions (e.g., supporting recurring tasks or categories).